Tools and Resources

 Student Aid Report (SAR): Summarizes the information included in the FAFSA and contains your EFC.
 When you receive your SAR, check it for any mistakes.
 If you find a mistake, make the correction(s) on Part 2 of the form and return it to the Department of Education in the envelope provided.

 If your application is selected for verification, you will receive a notification at your registered UNO email address.
-You will be asked to sign into mavlink to view the documents for you to complete and submit to the Office of Financial Support and Scholarships.
-Documents requested will vary and may include, but are not limited to, an institutional verification form, W-2 forms, and IRS Tax Return transcripts.
+You will be asked to sign into MavLINK to view the documents for you to complete and submit to the Office of Financial Support and Scholarships.
+Documents requested will vary and may include, but are not limited to, an institutional verification form, W-2 forms, and signed copies of IRS Tax Returns or IRS Tax Return transcripts.
 Tax return transcripts can be ordered or retreived online for immediate printing through the IRS website.
-Institutional documents are available on your mavlink To Do List or by request from the Office of Financial Support and Scholarships.
+Institutional documents are available on your MavLINK To Do List or by request from the Office of Financial Support and Scholarships.

 Not all students are selected for verification so please do not submit additional information unless requested by UNO via your UNO email address.